Free TV Tickets For Build Show

 The Talent Booker at This Show is One of the Better Things

-The talent and guest booker for this show has amazing skills, because this show consistently gets great guests even though they have they do not have strong web viewer numbers (although their viewer numbers on AOL are very strong).
-The hosts on the show always seem to be different and often just have basic journalistic skills.
+The talent and guest booker for this show has amazing skills, because this show consistently gets great guests even though they have they do not have strong web viewer numbers (although their viewer numbers on AOL appear to be strong).
+The hosts on the show always seem to be different and often just have some basic journalistic skills.

 This "internet only" show is shot and streamed live on the Build Show Series website at the now defunct www.aolbuild.com website and is not broadcast on television. (although odd clips of the show are shown on broadcast TV shows when referring to the interviews).